^

 Stories from the Service Desk: Damage Control Tips for Portable XRF Equipment

-Over the past 18 months, we have seen a lot of portable XRF (X-ray fluorescence) equipment come through our service desk, often due to avoidable issues.
+Over the past 18 months, Portable Spectral Services Service Desk has seen a lot of portable XRF (X-ray fluorescence) equipment come through our service desk, often due to avoidable issues.
 To help you keep your equipment in top shape and avoid costly repairs, we’ve compiled some of the most common problems and how to prevent them.

 Top 5 Avoidable Causes of XRF Equipment Repairs: